semihsak/openwrt-upgrade/README.md

 ```
 4. For example cron usage

 We assume you config to run At 05:00 A.M. on every Monday.
-You paste bellow code before **crontab -e** For more visit [crontab.guru](https://crontab.guru)
+You paste bellow code after run **crontab -e** command.
+For more visit [crontab.guru](https://crontab.guru)

 ```
 5 * * * 1 opkg-upgrade.sh